Robust Detection for Mills Cross Sonar: Numerical results on simulated data

+The detection performances are compared in Figure \ref{fig:pd_snr_unknown_M_NG}.
 For the Rao and GLRT detectors, using the estimator \eqref{eq:cov_Tyler} in an impulsive non-Gaussian environment induces a gain in detection performance of the order of 1.2~dB at $PD=0.8$ with the SCM.
 Compared to the best competitors the improvement is 3~dB at $PD=0.8$.